 Lightweight asyncio-like library for MicroPython, built around native Python coroutines.

-uasyncio is MicroPython’s asynchronous scheduling library, roughly modeled after CPython’s asyncio.
+uasyncio is a minimalist asynchronous scheduling library, roughly modeled after CPython’s asyncio. uasyncio is intended to be used with Pycopy, an advanced fork of MicroPython.

 uasyncio doesn’t use naive always-iterating scheduling algorithm, but performs a real time-based scheduling, which allows it (and thus the whole system) to sleep when there is nothing to do (actual implementation of that depends on I/O scheduling algorithm which actually performs the wait operation).